eregs/eregs.github.io/_pages/contact.md

 In summary:

 * Day-to-day changes can be merged by anyone in the org
-* Day-to-day changes should not be merged by the submitter unless 2 weeks have passed
+* Day-to-day changes should not be merged by the submitter unless 1 week has passed
 * Policy changes should be open for discussion for at least 2 weeks
 * Policy changes can be vetoed by any org member